After 11 months on the road, I no longer love airports.

 Indonesia – At the first full security check, fruit.
 At the second full security check, any drugs your fruit may have been doing.
 At the third full security check, terrorist devices that your fruit may have constructed while on drugs… but by that point your plane has left and your fruit has spoiled so who cares.

-Japan – Except for one incident in 2009 where a Mr. Hiro J. of Sendai accidentally attempted to bring a half-empty lighter through security in his briefcase, touching off a national firestorm, no one has ever brought contraband on board a flight leaving Japan.
+Japan – Except for one incident in 2009 where a man from Sendai accidentally attempted to bring a half-empty lighter through security in his briefcase, touching off a national firestorm, no one has ever brought contraband on board a flight leaving Japan.

 Everywhere – Samsung Galaxy Note 7